mikkohei13/FinBIF-DW/www/html/readme.md

 FRESH
 - If fails, stop the process
-- Restart manually, by giving the largest pushed id (this can be found rom the database), or simply by restarting the process
+- Restart manually, by giving the largest pushed id (this can be found rom the database), or simply by restarting the process from the beginning

 DAILY
 - If fails, stop the process, without saving the updated time to file